 DO: Explore the rest of the area

 On our first visit to the area we stayed overnight in this charming village just 15 minutes north of Niagara Falls, Ontario.
-It offers beautiful scenery along the lake, great dining and wonderful wineries to sample.
+It offers beautiful scenery along Lake Ontario, great dining and wonderful wineries to sample.
 The local specialty is ice wine, which benefits from the cold winters.

 To avoid driving yourself from winery to winery, check out these two unique tour offerings: